Mon-Fri 9:00 - 17:00

 Real estate closing costs are the expenses over and above the purchase price of a property that buyers and sellers typically incur to complete a real estate transaction.
 These costs can vary widely based on the property’s location, the type of property being purchased, and the specifics of the transaction.
 For the buyer, closing costs may include loan origination fees, credit report charges, appraisals, title searches, title insurance, surveys, taxes, deed recording fees, and escrow deposits.
 Closing costs typically range from 1.5% to 4% of the purchase price of your new home, which you will need to pay when your house closes.
 If applicable, sellers might also incur costs, such as agent commissions and fees for attorney services.
 Both parties may negotiate who pays which closing costs as part of the sales agreement.

 The amount and types of closing costs can significantly impact the total amount required to finalize the purchase or sale of property.
 Understanding these costs is crucial for buyers and sellers to budget appropriately.
-The following are typical closing costs when buying a property:
+The following are typical closing costs when buying or selling a property:

 Land Transfer Tax